 Club Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Club drugs are substances that are often brought to nightclubs and parties for the purpose of recreation.
-Most of these drugs have no medical use and are highly addictive.
+Some club drugs have recognized medical uses, and their potential for addiction varies.
+For example, MDMA is currently under research for potential therapeutic uses, such as in the treatment of PTSD, and certain stimulants, like cocaine, have limited medical applications in procedures requiring local anesthesia.
 They also pose a very serious danger of overdose and death.
 But what are club drugs, and what makes them so addictive?

 What Are Club Drugs?